nguyenphuminh/planckgpt/README.md

 A prompt will appear for you to chat with the model.

-If you want to run the pretrained model only with no finetuning at all, then simply download `chatbot_pretrained.pth` from the releases page and move it to this directory.
+If you want to run the pretrained model only with no finetuning at all, then simply download `jaxgpt_pretrained.npz` from the releases page and move it to this directory.
 You have to do this because the pretrained model does not have user or assistant distinctions and have to be treated differently.

 ## Pretraining